What are Ontario Health Teams?

 - a medical record that both individuals receiving care and their providers can access easily

 - help in navigating the public health care system 24/7

 What’s staying the same?

-While improvements are made to the system, patient’s can continue to access the care they need and the providers they trust.
-The health care services patients receive will remain uninterrupted.
+While improvements are made to the system, individuals accessing care can continue to access the services they need and the providers they trust.
+The health care services individuals receive will remain uninterrupted.